 Summer Semester 2015

-Catherine Herfeld is a Postdoctoral Fellow at the Munich Center for Mathematical Philosophy (MCMP) at LMU.
+Catherine Herfeld is a postdoctoral fellow at the Munich Center for Mathematical Philosophy (MCMP) at LMU Munich.
 She studied economics and philosophy of the social sciences in Berlin and London and received her PhD in philosophy of economics from Witten/Herdecke University 2013 with a thesis on the historical emergence and philosophical foundations of rational choice theory in economics.
 She has been affiliated with the Max-Planck Institute for the History of Science in Berlin, the Philosophy Department of Columbia University and has been a research fellow at the Center for the History of Political Economy at Duke University (2012-13).
 Her research focuses on history and philosophy of economics.

 - Prof. Dr. Thomas Sturm

 - Dr. Lisciandra Chiara